 Fort Walton Beach Child Molestation Lawyer

-Being branded as a child molester is a nightmare.
+Being branded as a child molester is anyone’s worst nightmare.
 And once such an accusation is made, it’s hard to get anyone to listen to your side of the story.
 It can be downright impossible to get anyone to actually believe you.

 There is no legally permissible excuse to have any sexual contact with a child.
+A child is defined as a person under the age of 16.
 Consent is not a defense.
-The fact that the accuser lied about their age is not a defense.
-If the accuser showed you an I.D. that showed them to be of legal age, it still doesn’t matter.
+The fact that the child lied about his/her age is not a defense.
+If the child showed you an I.D. that showed him/her to be of legal age, it still doesn’t matter.
 The law is very clear on this topic.
-The police in Fort Walton Beach will arrest you based on an accusation alone of child molestation.
+The police will arrest you based on an accusation alone of child molestation.

 If someone is claiming that you molested a child who is younger than 16 years of age, you face the charge of Lewd or Lascivious Molestation.
 Whether you have already been charged, or you are under investigation, it is crucial that you take immediate steps to protect yourself.

-There are really two questions that you must answer as soon as possible if you are being accused of Lewd or Lascivious Molestation in Fort Walton Beach:
+There are really two questions that you must answer at the very beginning if you are being accused of Lewd or Lascivious Molestation in Fort Walton Beach:

-- Should I save myself some money and go with the court-appointed public defender, or should I hire a professional child molestation attorney with vast experience defending molestation cases?
+Should I save myself some money and go with the court-appointed public defender?

 You only get one chance to fight for your life.
-When it’s all said and done, you need to know you did everything you could to give yourself the best chance.
-At the very least, give Flaherty Defense Firm a call at (850) 243-6097 and I’ll explain exactly how I will defend your case.
+You need to know you did everything you could to give yourself the best chance.
+I am a professional criminal defense attorney with vast experience defending molestation cases in Fort Walton Beach.
+At the very least, give my office a call at (850) 243-6097 and I’ll explain exactly how I will defend your case.
 You’ll be able to get an idea of what kind of difference I can make for you vs. a state-funded public defender.

 No matter what stage your Fort Walton Beach molestation case is in, the police will probably come knocking on your door wanting to talk to you.
-They will tell you all kinds of b.s. to try and get you to talk.
+They will try to trick you into a false sense of security to get you to talk.
 They will tell you that they believe you, that this is all just a misunderstanding, etc. It’s all a lie.
-If they are knocking on your door, that means they think you are guilty.
+If they are knocking on your door, that means they think you are guilty and they want to lock you up.
 They are not on your side.

-If the police have enough evidence, they are going to arrest you anyway, regardless of whether or not you talk to them.
-And if they don’t have enough evidence, they will be desperately trying to get it from you.
+If the police have enough evidence, they are going to arrest you, regardless of whether or not you talk to them.
+And if they don’t have enough evidence, they will desperately try to get it from you.
+Talking to the police will only strengthen the case against you.

 Child Fondling/Lewd or Lascivious Molestation Under Florida Law